ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 Each repository is expected to follow this minimum set of standards:

-- Minimum code standards following PEP8.
+- PEP8 code standards.
 See :ref:`best_practices`.
 - CI/CD using GitHub actions or Azure DevOps to enforce coding standards.
-- Publicly hosted documentation detailing API with examples.
+- Publicly hosted documentation describing the API and providing examples.
 See :ref:`api_documentation`.
 - Unit testing with at least 80% test coverage.
 - Infrastructure in place to deploy the library as a package on `PyPi